Google Analytics

 The ext4 file system has been around for a while now, so I figured I'd migrate my Linode's ext3 partition to it for some of the reasons listed here.

 The major downsides would be that I wouldn't be able to use some nice tools that Linode provide, such as their automatic partition resizing and automatic backup solution, and their rescue distribution, Finnix, doesn't support it.
+(Edit: Their rescue distribution does now support ext4.)

 Obviously you'd want to make sure you have a full backup before proceeding with this.
 I didn't, but I'm an idiot.